 Test Match Pitch Report and Toss Factor:

-In the first innings, the pitch is ideal for batsmen, and thus the team who wins the toss in the Kennington Oval cricket ground typically chooses to bat for a high score.
+In the first innings, the pitch is ideal for batsmen, and thus the team who wins the toss in the Kennington Oval Cricket ground typically chooses to bat for a high score.
 The fast bowlers do not get much support.
 But the previous day’s decay improve the situation in three and fourth innings.
 Spin bowlers start achieving sharp turns and batsmen begin to struggle.
-Thus the average score drops sharply.

 If there are no county games on the ground for several months, the surface may sprout a bit of grass to support pacers.
 The pitch is reputed to be fastest track.
 But county games are always played in Kennington, so pitch surface is always lacks of grass.